Doctors seeing more sinus infections around holiday season

 From coughing, to sneezing, to running noses, doctors have seen the symptoms far too often in their offices recently.

-"We've seen an increase of traffic patients coming in with nasal congestion lots of cough, sore throats, ear pressure, and some sinus infections," Nurse Practitioner Liz Eure said.
+"We've seen an increase in patients coming in with nasal congestion, lots of cough, sore throats, ear pressure, and some sinus infections," Liz Eure, a nurse practitioner, said.

-Eure says that pressure on the sinuses cause the infections.
+Eure explained, pressure on sinuses causes infections.

-"Basically what will happen is your sinus cavities will become inflamed and your nasal drainage can't drain appropriately so it will back up and it goes into the ears or it will sit in your sinus pockets and causes sinus infections," Eure said.
+"Basically what will happen is your sinus cavities will become inflamed and your nasal drainage can't drain appropriately, so it will back up, and it goes into the ears, or it will sit in your sinus pockets and causes sinus infections," Eure said.

 Those coming down with infections have been getting prescriptions filled to help ease the symptoms.
 Pharmacists say they have been busy filling the orders.

-Woodward said that over-the-counter medicines should help control the issues, but if they progress stronger medicines are needed.
+Woodard said over-the-counter medications should help control the issues, but if they progress, stronger medications are needed.

-"If the over the counter medications are controlling it and it progresses and gets worse then we're seeing a lot of the steroid shots and things like that," Woodward said.
+"If the over the counter medications are controlling it and it progresses and gets worse, then we're seeing a lot of the steroid shots and things like that," Woodard said.

-Doctors say that a sinus infection takes about two weeks to go away.
+Doctors say a sinus infection takes about two weeks to go away.